NooneBug/obsidian_vaults/Entity_typing_sota/paper/2019 Lin - An Attentive Fine-Grained Entity Typing Model with Latent Type Representation.md

 The architecture is composed of these modules:

 - Sentence Encoder: [[Encoders - Neural Based Models - ELMo based architectures]]
-- Mention Encoder: Weighted sum of ELMo Representation, weights learned with attention [[Encoders - Neural Based Models - Attention based architectures]]
+- Mention Encoder: Weighted sum of ELMo Representation, weights learned with attention #encoder_with_attention
-- Context Encoder: weighted sum of ELMo Representation, weights learned with attention [[Encoders - Neural Based Models - Attention based architectures]]
+- Context Encoder: weighted sum of ELMo Representation, weights learned with attention #encoder_with_attention

 For the inference, this approach has [[Models with Type Representations]] learned runtime, but also use these embedding to generate a type representation with few dimensions, obtained by LSA; in this way will combine representation dependent from the input with underlying type correlation